 On the other hand, non-reference cards are made by partner companies that take Nvidia’s or AMD’s GPU and create a custom design graphic card.
 The most modified aspect is the cooling system.
 Reference cards generally have only one fan that pulls heat out from the computer.

-The non-reference cards feature one to three fans and also contains additional cooling elements like heatsinks and pipes that blow hot air out from the hardware.
+The non-reference cards feature one to three fans and also contain additional cooling elements like heatsinks and pipes that blow hot air out from the hardware.
 While choosing between them, you should know the monitor the temperature of your CPU.

 4. Power Supply